 One of the perks of an HSA is that there are multiple ways you can build your savings.
 You can contribute from your paycheck, your employer can contribute to your account, as well as your spouse, your parents, and any other loved one.
 You can also transfer money from another HSA and you can conduct a one-time transfer from an IRA.
-Another great rule is that you can contribute to your HSA up until Tax Day, April 15th, 2020, and have those contributions count towards your 2019 income taxes.
+Another great rule is that you can contribute to your HSA up until the annual tax deadline and have those contributions count towards your previous year's income taxes.

 It’s important to note, that if you have an HDHP that covers you, and your family is covered under a different health plan, you are still bound by the individual contribution limits.
 You can, however, use your HSA money to pay for any eligible medical expenses your family may have.

 What should you do if you over-contributed to your HSA?